Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 The Toyoda Gosei Group has established the Global Anti-Bribery Guidelines based on the Toyoda Gosei Group Charter of Corporate Behavior, and the entire Toyoda Gosei Group endeavors to prevent bribery, accounting irregularities and other corrupt practices.
 We also demand that all suppliers doing business with Toyoda Gosei not engage in bribery in their relations with government or administrative officials, and not give or receive gifts of entertainment or money to or from third parties for the purpose of obtaining or maintaining unfair advantages for the Toyoda Gosei Group.

 Every April, we hold procurement policy briefings where we explain our management philosophy, the business environment and company policy to about 250 of our major suppliers in Japan.
-After sharing our initiatives and targets related to safety, compliance, sustainability, quality, production, and cost, we hold regular discussions to confirm results and make improvements through anticipated value roundtables.
+After sharing our initiatives, challenges, and targets related to SQDC, compliance, and sustainability, we hold regular discussions to confirm results and make improvements through anticipated value roundtables.

 In FY2020, we established Management Troubleshooting Consultations for suppliers and other business operators.
 We receive candid inquiries from them on various management issues, including corporate management, finance, human resources, and legal matters.
 This is done in small groups, where we try to give advice on effective solutions.